rbroderi/drakkenheim/content/Homebrew.md

 ## POISON, BASIC (100 GP) [5e24]
 As a Bonus Action, you can use a vial of Basic Poison to coat one weapon or up to three pieces of ammunition.
 A creature that takes Piercing or Slashing damage from the poisoned weapon or ammunition takes an extra ld4 Poison damage.
 Once applied, the poison retains potency for 1 minute or until its damage is dealt, whichever comes first.

+## ROPE (1 GP) [5e24]
+As a Utilize action, you can tie a knot with Rope if you succeed on a DC 10 Dexterity (Sleight of Hand) check.
+The Rope can be burst with a successful DC
+20 Strength (Athletics) check.
+You can bind an unwilling creature with the Rope only if the creature has the Grappled, Incapacitated, or Restrained condition.
+If the creature's legs are bound, the creature has the Restrained condition until it escapes.
+Escaping the Rope requires the creature to make a successful DC 15 Dexterity (Acrobatics) check as an action.